Why ASIC Asks for More Proofs in AFSL Applications: A Guide for Applicants

 • Potential rejection of the proofs altogether by ASIC.

-Ensuring that your additional proofs are relevant and up-to-date will facilitate a smoother assessment of your AFSL application.
+Ensuring that additional proofs were relevant and up-to-date was a key factor in facilitating a smoother assessment.

 Types of Additional Proofs ASIC May Request